amahmood561/DashboardTemplateReact/README.md

-# Getting Started with Create React App
+# Dashboard Template in react

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a bare bones react sign in dashboard

 ## Available Scripts